 What are the bank qualifications for opening a SumUp account?

 When registering a bank account with your SumUp account, kindly note the following points:

-- Your bank account must operate in the same currency used in the country in which your SumUp account is registered. (e.g. If you have a SumUp account registered in the US, you need to enter a US bank account and operate using the USD while merchants registered in Ireland can enter any bank account from a Eurozone country.)
+- Your bank account must operate in the same currency used in the country in which your SumUp account is registered. (e.g. If you have a SumUp account registered in the US, you need to enter a US bank account and operate using the USD.)

 - SumUp accepts every type of bank account with every card (also prepaid), as long as it includes both a routing and account number (require for payouts).
 However, please pay attention to the transaction limits associated with your card and/or bank account.

 - For registered companies (i.e. LLC, INC, etc) the company name registered with SumUp must be the same as that listed on the bank account.
 Every company must have a company bank account to avoid payment issues.
 Personal bank accounts are only accepted for sole proprietors.

 - Only 1 bank account per SumUp account is allowed.
 It is not possible to link two bank accounts to your SumUp account.

 Why does SumUp require that a company registering with us have its own bank account, which is not linked to a personal bank account?

 SumUp is registered as a Money Service Business with FinCEN and is required to identify its customers in line with the Anti-Money Laundering rules set out in the Bank Secrecy Act and the Patriot Act.
 We are required to verify your identity as the main contact listed on your SumUp account.